 Dataprep pulls a sample to begin working with the data.
 It is always a good idea to run a random sample, or in this scenario, a cluster-based sample using sessionId.

 When cleaning data, I like to add favorable conditions to my cluster logic to ensure I’m not removing data that is representative of my “ideal” audience, ie. sessionQualityDim > 0

 You may want to restructure some of the columns using the “Convert values to columns” function.
 This replicates the ML preprocessing technique known as “one-hot encoding.”

 Finally, we want to aggregate the data so that each row represents one session.
 We will use “Group by” to do this, selecting our session-level dimensions: sessionId, date, and visitStartTime.

 Select the aggregation function that honors the “scope” of the data.
 The sessions data was cartesian-joined with hits so we can use MAX() for session data, and SUM() for hit scoped values.

 We now have cleaned data that has been prepared for ML processing.
 Our final data preparation step will be to add a publishing action to our Dataprep job.

 We can choose BigQuery as a target for our job and can select to append, drop or truncate existing tables each run.
 We can even add a schedule to our job.
 You can envision a process that runs daily, looking for new data to prepare for machine learning.

-Stay tuned for the next article in our “Use BQML to Activate Audiences on Google Marketing Platform (GMP)” series, “Modeling.”
+Stay tuned for the part 3 in our “Use BQML to Activate Audiences on Google Marketing Platform (GMP)” series, “Modeling.”
 In the meantime, please contact us with any questions.